History of education: Middle East

 In ancient Egypt, literacy was concentrated among an educated elite of scribes.
 Only people from certain backgrounds were allowed to train to become scribes, in the service of temple, pharaonic, and military authorities.
 The hieroglyph system was always difficult to learn, but in later centuries was purposely made even more so, as this preserved the scribes' status.
-Literacy remains an elusive subject for ancient Egypt.Estimations of literacy range from 1 to 5 percent of the population, based on very limited evidence to much higher numbers.
+Literacy remains an elusive subject for ancient Egypt.
+Estimations of literacy range from 1 to 5 per cent of the population, based on very limited evidence to much higher numbers.
 Generalisations for the whole country, even at a given period, inevitably mask differences between regions, and, most importantly, between urban and rural populations.
-They may seriously underestimate the proportion of the population able to read and write in towns; low literacy estimates are a regular feature of 19th and 20th century attitudes to ancient and medieval (pre-Reformation) societies.
+They may seriously underestimate the proportion of the population able to read and write in towns; low literacy estimates are a regular feature of 19th and 20th-century attitudes to ancient and medieval (pre-Reformation) societies.

-In ancient Israel, the Torah (the fundamental religious text) includes commands to read, learn, teach and write the Torah, thus requiring literacy and study.
+In ancient Israel, the Torah (the fundamental religious text) includes commands to read, learn, teach, and write the Torah, thus requiring literacy and study.
 In 64 AD the high priest caused schools to be opened.
 Emphasis was placed on developing good memory skills in addition to comprehension oral repetition.
 For details of the subjects taught, see History of education in ancient Israel and Judah.
-Although girls were not provided with formal education in the yeshivah, they were required to know a large part of the subject areas to prepare them to maintain the home after marriage, and to educate the children before the age of seven.
-Despite this schooling system, it would seem that many children did not learn to read and write, because it has been estimated that "at least ninety percent of the Jewish population of Roman Palestine [in the first centuries AD] could merely write their own name or not write and read at all", or that the literacy rate was about 3 percent.
+Although girls were not provided with formal education in the yeshivah, they were required to know a large part of the subject areas to prepare them to maintain the home after marriage and educate the children before age seven.
+Despite this schooling system, it would seem that many children did not learn to read and write, because it has been estimated that "at least ninety percent of the Jewish population of Roman Palestine [in the first centuries AD] could merely write their name or not write and read at all", or that the literacy rate was about 3 percent.

-In the Islamic civilization that spread all the way between China and Spain during the time between the 7th and 19th centuries, Muslims started schooling from 622 in Medina, which is now a city in Saudi Arabia, schooling at first was in the mosques (masjid in Arabic) but then schools became separate in schools next to mosques.
-The first separate school was the Nizamiyah school.
-It was built in 1066 in Baghdad.
-Children started school from the age of six with free tuition.
-The Quran encourages Muslims to be educated.
-Thus, education and schooling sprang up in the ancient Muslim societies.
-Moreover, Muslims had one of the first universities in history which is Al-Qarawiyin University in Fez, Morocco.
-It was originally a mosque that was built in 859.